c9/templates/ws-android/files/workspace/README.md

     -----------------------------------------------------------------

-Welcome to your Android SDK project on Cloud9 IDE!
+Welcome to your Android SDK workspace on Cloud9 IDE!

+##This is version 1.0.0

-The Android SDK are already setup and configured for you to use.
+The Android SDK is already setup and configured for you to use.

 By using this workspace you agree to the Android SDK terms of use below:
 [http://developer.android.com/sdk/terms.html](http://developer.android.com/sdk/terms.html)